 However, each option varies in terms of offering and price.

-By far, the most cost-effective option is a fast-catamaran sailing and snorkelling trip for $98.
+By far, the most cost-effective option is a fast-catamaran sailing and snorkelling trip which includes:

 - You can design your own Green Island itinerary